Taylor Swift lands in Kansas City for another Chiefs game

-Taylor Swift is at Arrowhead Stadium for Sunday’s game between the Kansas City Chiefs and Los Angeles Chargers.
+Taylor Swift was in attendance at Arrowhead Stadium for Sunday’s game between the Kansas City Chiefs and Los Angeles Chargers.

 It’s the third straight Chiefs home game that Swift has attended amid confirmed rumors that she’s dating Travis Kelce.